 Therapy can be a strange thing when just getting started.

 You’re in a new place, talking to a stranger about personal, deep issues that are going on in your life.
-It’s even harder for a kid or a teenager to do this.
+The same is true whether your an adult, teenager or child — whether you’re working through issues with someone else or on your own.

-Try and think about middle school, or going through puberty, or your first break-up.
+Think about new and sometimes scary experiences in your life: going through puberty, your first heartbreak, living on your own for the first time.
 Think about the pressure you felt from your family to do well, or better yet, think about the pressure you put on yourself.

 When you’re sitting on my couch, that’s the time for these things to feel less scary, less overwhelming and, when you leave, more manageable.

-My goal is to help you and your child reach yours.
+My goal is to help you reach yours.

 Most of the time, we’ll talk about your week or your weekend.
 We’ll talk about what happened or what didn’t happen.
 And then before you know it, we’re talking about how you want your life to get better, or how you want to feel better.
 How you want other people to see you.
 We’ll get to all the things that initially felt so weird to talk about.